capeprivacy/tf-trusted/README.md

 $ docker pull gcr.io/asylo-framework/asylo
 ```

-##### Build and Run Tf-Trusted
+##### Build and Run tf-trusted

-Here we use docker to build Tf-Trusted and then run it.
+Here we use docker to build tf-trusted and then run it.

 ```
 $ docker run -it --rm \